germanfrelo/setting-up-frontend-web-dev-project/README.md

 Last but not least...

-> Turn off all Stylelint rules that are unnecessary or might conflict with Prettier.
+> Turn off all Stylelint rules that are unnecessary or might conflict with Prettier ([stylistic rules](https://stylelint.io/user-guide/rules/#enforce-stylistic-conventions)).

 Install [`stylelint-config-prettier`](https://www.npmjs.com/package/stylelint-config-prettier) in the root of the project (locally, as a dev dependency, and with its version pinned):